Babarindeolanrewaju2/jwt-authentication-react/README.md

 ## Live Demonstration

-A live demonstratyion can be seen here:
+A live demonstration can be seen here:

 https://jwt-auth-app.jamesevans.net/